 This version of the Lee had a cast hull and R975 radial power.
 It was really the same as the base Lee in most respects including improvements.
 300 built.
 These cast hull tanks have a very odd and distinctive look.
 They look almost like an M3 Lee was melted.
 This hull casting was huge and more complicated than the M4A1 casting.
 Most of these tanks were used in the United States for training.
 300 produced.

 This Lee had a welded hull and the R975 powering it.
 12 built.
 This version was more of a ‘proof of concept’ on welding a hull than anything.

 M3A3 Lee: A Lee With The 6046

 Another welded hull but this one powered by the GM 6046 Twin Diesel.
 322 built, like the base Lee, with the same improvements.
 This is the first vehicle the 6046 was used in, and most of the bugs were worked out on this model.
 322 built.
-Some of the problems with the motor were air cleaners that needed cleaning to often, and a complicated oiling system.
-Crews preferred it, when running right, to the R975.
+Some of the problems with the motor were air cleaners that needed cleaning too often and a complicated oiling system.
+Crews preferred it when running right, to the R975.

 M3A4 Lee: A Lee With The Fantastic A-57 Motor